 Don’t wait any longer to get the arms you’ve always wanted.
 Contact us and take the first step towards achieving your dream arms with Salameh Plastic Surgery Center.

-To summarize, arm invisible arm lift surgery is a procedure that involves the removal of excess skin and fat from the upper arms to create a more toned and defined appearance.
+To summarize, an invisible arm lift surgery is a procedure that involves the removal of excess skin and fat from the upper arms to create a more toned and defined appearance.
 The procedure is typically performed on an outpatient basis under general anesthesia.
 The recovery time is typically one to two weeks.
 While there are risks and complications associated with arm lift surgery, these can be minimized by selecting a qualified, experienced plastic surgeon and following post-operative instructions carefully.

 If you are interested in arm lift surgery and want to learn more about the procedure and whether it is a good option, we encourage you to consult with a plastic surgeon.